Fast Rates for Nonstationary Weighted Risk Minimization: Main results

 This is the so-called Bernstein condition \citep{bartlett2006empirical}, typically imposed for fast-rate results, but applied to the mixture distribution $P_w$.
-It is satisfied, for example, for the square and (a rescaled) logistic losses under standard conditions on $\Hcal$.
-This and the next condition help control local deviations in the empirical risk. \begin{itemize} \Aconditem \textit{There is $C_\infty \ge 0$ such that for all $h,h'\in\Hcal$, } \end{itemize} The condition is trivially satisfied for $C_\infty = 0$ and our bounds explicitly cover this case.
-But if data are dependent, having $C_\infty > 0$ usually leads to improved rates.
-When $\Hcal_w$ is sufficiently regular, $C_\infty$ can often be found through Sobolev embeddings of smooth functions \citep[e.g.,][Section 2.7.2]{van2023weak} or direct computation (see the examples in Section \ref{sec:applications}).
-A final simplifying assumption is made to avoid cluttering our main result and arguments: \begin{itemize} \Aconditem The loss function $L$ is uniformly 1-Lipschitz and bounded by 1, and all hypotheses $h \in \Hcal$ and $h_w^*$ are uniformly bounded by 1. \end{itemize} Boundedness and Lipschitzness in sup-norm can be relaxed to milder moment conditions through tedious but standard truncation arguments.
+It is satisfied, for example, for the square loss (with equality) and a rescaled logistic loss under standard conditions on $\mathcal{H}$.
+A final simplifying assumption is made to avoid cluttering our main result and arguments: \begin{itemize} \Aconditem The loss function $L$ is uniformly 1-Lipschitz and bounded by 1, and all hypotheses $h \in \mathcal{H}$ and $h_w^*$ are uniformly bounded by 1. \end{itemize} Boundedness and Lipschitzness in sup-norm can be relaxed to milder moment conditions through tedious but standard truncation arguments.
 The constant 1 can be replaced by a straightforward reparametrization of the problem and bounds.

-\subsection{Bound on the Learning Error}
+\subsection{Bound on the learning error}

 Our main result is a weight-uniform oracle inequality for the learning error. \begin{theorem} Fix $\delta\in(0,1), K \in (0, \infty)$ and assume \eqref{cond:loss-L2}--\eqref{cond:simplify}.
 Let $\mathcal{W}$ be a class of weight vectors and define the following quantities: